 Subsurface infiltration facilities shall be located outside the roadway prism within a common lot encumbered by an ACHD stormwater easement.
-If a common lot is not available, it may be located in a planter strip or under the sidewalk.
+If a common lot is not available, seepage beds may be located in a planter strip or under the sidewalk subject to limitations in Section 8202.23.
 Infiltration facilities can only be installed under the roadway pavement section if approved in writing by ACHD.